Author Archives: Erik Deprey FSSP

 Credit Card donations to St. Clement Parish

-4) E-Transfers: The parish can now accept Interac e-transfer payments by email at finances@saintclement.caThe answer to the question that you provide when you create the transfer with your bank must be “Clement.
+4) E-Transfers: The parish can now accept Interac e-transfer payments if you provide the following email to your bank: finances@saintclement.caThe answer to the question that you provide the bank when you create the transfer must be “Clement.
 You must specify the reason of the payment in the comment area when you create the transfer.
 Please be sure to provide your full name and address.
 The parish will then be able to provide a tax receipt.

 5) Donations of Securities and Mutual Funds may also be donated using the link below: Canada Helps will send you the tax receipt: